RECYCLING/RECOVERY OF CONSTRUCTION AND DEMOLITION WASTE

 Headline

-Figure 1: Trend in the percentage of preparation for reuse, recycling, and other material recovery, excluding backfilling, of construction and demolition waste
+Figure 1: Trend in the percentage of preparation for reuse, recycling, and other forms of material recovery, excluding backfilling, of construction and demolition waste

 Data source